-A recent study argues that naloxone increases opioid use because it protects against death from overdose.
-Could the number one public health tool to fight the overdose epidemic be making it worse?
+One study argues that naloxone increases opioid use because it protects against death from overdose.
+But a closer analysis shows Narcan is the number one public health tool to fight the overdose epidemic.

 Opioids kill 100 people each day in the US, more than vehicular accidents.
 Those addicted are often left without treatment.
 An addiction researcher offers six steps to address the epidemic.

-Catastrophic increases in opioid overdose deaths across Canada require a broad response -- tackling housing, food and income insecurity as well as the contaminated drug supply.
+Catastrophic increases in opioid overdose deaths across Canada require a broad response – tackling housing, food and income insecurity as well as the contaminated drug supply.